-, From the beginning of the 15th century, the Hohenzollerns from Franconia took over the rule and promoted viticulture.
-In this context, many electoral vineyards and Markish wine was henceforth lacked at any electoral table.
-Until the end of the 17th century there were over 100 hectares of vineyards in the Mark.
+The order of the Cistercian brought viticulture to the market in the early 14th century Brandenburg, This comprised the largest part of today's state of Brandenburg in the northeast Germany, From the beginning of the 15th century the Hohenzollern took over and promoted viticulture.
+In this context, many electoral vineyards were created and from now on there was no electoral table missing from the electoral table.
+Until the end of the 17th century, there were still over 100 hectares of vineyards in the Mark.
 At the beginning of the 18th century, it became the core province of the Kingdom of Prussia.
-By the founding of the GDR, Brandenburg became part of the new East German state, but the part east of the Oder-Neisse line fell to Poland.
-After reunification in 1990, the state of Brandenburg.
-The last vines froze in the extremely cold winter of 1955/1956, only in 1985 vineyards were again created on four hectares of vineyards in the situation Werderaner Wachtelberg.
+With the founding of the GDR, Brandenburg became part of the new state, but the part east of the Oder-Neisse line was created Poland, The state of Brandenburg was founded in 1990 after reunification.
+The last vines froze to death in the extremely cold winter of 1955/1956, and it was not until 1985 that vineyards were planted on four hectares of vineyards in Werderaner Wachtelberg.